uri-library-data-services/iassist-preview/content/blog/registration-open-iassist-2011-conference.md

 Registration fees and other details are on the registration fees
 page: [http://www.rdl.sfu.ca/IASSIST/index.php/Register/category/register/](http://www.rdl.sfu.ca/IASSIST/index.php/Register/category/register/)The
 workshop schedule and a preliminary program are on the conference site.
-We\'ll update it frequently, so check back often.
+We'll update it frequently, so check back often.
 You will also find information about the official conference hotel *Delta Vancouver Suites* and area hotels that are convenient to the conference venues.